To the Rescue in the Sacristy

 What – that is a much better question.
 Yes, following the Service of Holy Communion, the altar is cleared and the Purificator finds its way off the altar.

 Next question – Where.
 Where does the Purificator go upon leaving the altar?
-Answer, back to the Sacristy.
+The answer is back to the Sacristy.
 Being soiled with Red Wine stains, it finds its way….. into a ZIP-LOCK BAG.

-When – (opps – just answered that above – ZIP-LOCK BAG in Sacristy after service is over).
+When – (oops – just answered that above – ZIP-LOCK BAG in Sacristy after service is over).
 Great.
 Got it on that one.
 Next question?

 And so the story goes…………………………………………..

 But who or what is the real culprit?
 You guessed it if you said, “IT WAS THE ZIP-LOCK BAG IN THE PURSE.”

 Yep, if the Purificator went home without being in the zip-lock bag, many more would find their way home, back to the Sacristy where they belong.